matthiasgomolka/sdcLog/README.md

 [![Dependencies](https://tinyverse.netlify.com/badge/sdcLog)](https://cran.r-project.org/package=sdcLog)

-sdcLog is work in progress and aims to provide tools which simplify statistical disclosure control in the context of research data centres.
+sdcLog is work in progress and aims to provide tools which simplify statistical disclosure control in the context of research data centers.

 Please note that the ‘sdcLog’ project is released with a [Contributor Code of